lukevanin/VirtualTourist/README.md

 ### Photos

 Photos are loaded in the background when the pin is added to the map.
-The image is created using *MKMapSnapshotter* and cached in the Core Data.
+When the app launches it resumes downloading any images which were not

+### Map

+The photos screen displays an image for the map, instead of using an *MKMapView*.
+This is done for performance reasons, to enable the stretchy header to expand and contract when the collection view is temporarily scrolled beyond its limits.
+A normal MKMapView does not update fast enough for this interaction, and causes the display to become laggy.
+The image is generated using *MKMapSnapshotter*.
+The snapshot is created asynchrously.
+A side effect of using a snapshot is that the generated image does include annotations, and so the pin image is added explicitly.